stevenwaterman/Balance/README.md

 **Web:**

-This part's mostly automated, once you have updated the `firebaseConfig`.
+Start by forking this repository.
+It's mostly automated, other than a couple of bits of configuration.

+1. In GitHub `Setting > Security > Secrets > Actions`, create a new Repository Secret named `FIREBASE_CREDENTIALS`.
+Copy the contents of the `credentials.json` file into the `Value` text box and save it.
-1. If your repo is not called `Balance`, update the base path in `svelte.config.js`.
+1. If your repo is not called `Balance`, update the [base path](https://github.com/stevenwaterman/Balance/blob/03ef952fb352bc81930753e494502babe5fda147/web/svelte.config.js#L21) in `web/svelte.config.js`.
 1. The web app should automatically build, storing the static site in the `gh-pages` branch.
 You might have to give it permission to push to your repo.
-1. Enable GitHub pages, selecting the `gh-pages` branch.
+1. Enable GitHub pages in the GitHub settings, selecting the `gh-pages` branch.
-1. Wait for it to build, then go to `<YOUR_GH_USERNAME>.github.io/Balance`
+1. Wait for it to build, then go to `<YOUR_GH_USERNAME>.github.io/Balance` to verify it's all working.

-Then it should all be working!
+1. Visit `<YOUR_GH_USERNAME>.github.io/Balance/control` and log in with google.
+1. Visit the Firebase authentication page, and copy the UID for your use account.
+1. Use that UID in the Firestore rules and update it [in web/src/routes/control.svelte](https://github.com/stevenwaterman/Balance/blob/03ef952fb352bc81930753e494502babe5fda147/web/src/routes/control.svelte#L33).

+Wait for it to redeploy, and you should now be able to access the control page!

+**Valid urls:**

+- `/Balance`: Normal current-data display.
+- `/Balance/graph`: Historic data display.
+Data updates once per day.
+- `/Balance/control`: Data entry.